patojar/WallDisplay/README.md

 - Flicker or super-dim output usually means the mapping is wrong or the matrix PSU is undersized—64×64 panels need a dedicated 5 V supply that can source 4 A or more.
 - Network discovery relies on SSDP; make sure mDNS/SSDP traffic is not blocked between the Pi and your Sonos devices.
 - Running without `sudo` triggers “GPIO permission denied” errors.
 Either use `sudo` or set the necessary capabilities on the binary (`sudo setcap 'cap_sys_nice,cap_sys_rawio=+ep' ./bin/walldisplay`).
+- `ModuleNotFoundError: No module named 'distutils'` when building the hzeller driver just means Python’s packaging helpers are missing—`sudo apt install python3-setuptools` puts `distutils` back in place.
+- Linker complaints about `-lrgbmatrix` or missing headers (`led-matrix-c.h`) indicate the driver wasn’t copied into `/usr/local/{lib,include}`.
+Re-run the manual install steps in section 2.

 ---